SkynetLabs/skynet-accounts/README.md

 # skynet-accounts

-`skynet-accounts` is a service implementing user accounts for [Skynet](https://siasky.net) portals.
+`skynet-accounts` is a service that stores [Skynet](https://siasky.net) user account data.
 It uses MongoDB for data storage.
+It uses ORY Kratos for the actual account management.

 ## Setup steps